junxie016/Open-TNM/Greedy/README.md

 • The main function is in ‘TNADriver.cpp’.

-• modify the parameters in the TestGreedy function.
+• Modify the parameters in the TestGreedy function.

-• use "Ctrl + F5 " to compile and execute the code.
+• Use "Ctrl + F5 " to compile and execute the code.

+# How to Run Other Test Problems

+• You can download more transportation test networks from https://github.com/bstabler/TransportationNetworks and put them in ‘./Greedy/Network/’.

+• Note that different networks have different "Generalized Cost Weights", modify the parameters in SetCostCoef() accordingly if you want to obtain the same solution.

 # How to Cite